 Hippos roam widely at night and can be far from water searching for food

 During the night, hippos will often roam widely in search of food.
-While on night safari in South African National Parks we would often come across hippos over one kilometer from the pools where they spend their days.
+While on night safari in South African National Parks we would often come across hippos over one mile from the pools where they spend their days.
 This can be a big problem for villagers walking in the dark.
 Anyone who gets inadvertently too close to a hippo, especially between the animal and the water, could easily trigger an attack.

 Just to put this into perspective, it is estimated that mosquito borne disease kills about 1 million humans per year, snakes 50,000 and dogs 25,000.
 In comparison, hippos seem downright considerate, killing about 500 people every year.
 (Elephants and lions each kill about 100 humans per year, with wolves and sharks around 10 each.)